marcopennekamp/lore/specification/traits-structs.md

 A **struct** is a set of **properties** with optional default values and optional mutability.
 As structs describe actual instances, a struct type is **always concrete and never abstract**.
 A struct may extend traits and shapes, which is elaborated on further below.

-Properties can be **delimited** using commas and newlines.
-Both styles are permitted interchangeably, giving the ability to use both in the same struct definition, and should be chosen based on readability.
-Properties can be accessed using the member access notation `struct.property`.
+Structs can be defined using two **syntax styles**, either with properties in parentheses directly after the name, or with properties in a block, which offers more flexibility.
+In the block style, properties can be delimited using commas and newlines.
+Both approaches are permitted interchangeably, giving the ability to use both commas and newlines in the same struct definition.
+All styles and approaches should be chosen based on readability.

+Properties can be **accessed** using the member access notation `struct.property`.

 ###### Example

 ```
+struct Point(x: Real = 0, y: Real = 0, z: Real = 0)
 struct Point { x: Real = 0, y: Real = 0, z: Real = 0 }

+struct Position(mut point: Point)
 struct Position { mut point: Point }

 struct Person {
   name: String
   age: Int = 20